verveguy/tana-helper/README.md

 `python3 -m venv env`

+For Mac/Linux:

 `source env/bin/activate`

+For Windows 11:

+ `.\\env\\Scripts\\Activate.ps1`

+ If you have problems doing this due to "Execution Policy", open PowerShell as Administrator and do `set-executionpolicy remotesigned`.
+This should let you run the virtualenv `Activate.ps1` script)

 You will then need to install the various python packages required by the service.